pzsette/SubscriptionsManager/report.md

 ## Introduction

 This project is a simple application built using the Test-Driven Development (**TDD**) methodology together with **Build Automation** and **Continuous Integration** services.
-This application allows a user to store informations about differents subscriptions and track the monthly spending for all of them.
+This application allows a user to store informations about different subscriptions and track the monthly spending for all of them.

 ## Application features

 The applications itself is quite simple, the features are:

 * Add a new subscription to the database.
-Every subscription has an id, a name a price and the relative repetition.
+Every subscription has an id, a name a price and a repetition.
-* Remove a subscription to the database
+* Remove a subscription from the database
-* Compute and show the monthly spending overall for all the subscription.
+* Compute and show the monthly spending overall for all the subscriptions.

 The user can interact with the application in two different ways: